Skip to content

 Text is powerful because it can express ambiguity.
 That is also why it creates drift.

 These are not process failures.
 They are consequences of the substrate.
-When the canonical state of the institution lives across documents and human interpretation, the institution drifts.
+When the canonical state of the company lives across documents and human interpretation, the company drifts — saying one thing in its docs, doing another in its tools, remembering a third in chat, and asking people to reconcile the difference.

 Tolerable when organizations moved slowly.